lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ---
 author: "LZZ"
-title: "[WIP] How Does Instant Messaging Work (In TikTok)"
+title: "How Does Instant Messaging Work?
+(Holistic IM System Introduction)"
-date: "2021-12-18"
+date: "2022-01-16"
 tags: ["学习", "IM", "Architecture"]
 categories: ["笔记"]
-summary: "This essay will start from a view of PM to define what user's need for a simple instant messaging service as well as a perspective of SWE on how to implement these features (backend) in a robust and reliable way."
+summary: "This essay took me one week to finish writing.
+I will start from the view of a PM to define what user's need for a simple instant messaging service as well as the perspective of a SWE on how to implement these features (backend) in a robust and reliable way."
 draft: false
 ShowToc: false
 TocOpen: false